As an Amazon Associate we earn from qualifying purchases.

 The main issue with a White Russian cocktail is that it can be difficult to remember the proper recipe and ratios for the ingredients.
 This is a common challenge with several mixed drinks; however, an imbalanced ratio is much more noticeable with creamy drinks (especially if you are somewhat lactose intolerant, like me!).

-For our White Russian cocktail recipe, we want you to be able to memorize it.
+For my White Russian cocktail recipe, I want you to be able to memorize it.
 You should be able to make it when you’re out at friends’ houses without needing to look up the steps and measurements for each item.

 What Makes a Good White Russian